eopf-toolkit/community-notebook-competition/README.md

 ### Can I work in a team?
 Yes, you can.
 You'll be able to form teams during the learning and development phase of the competition.
 We'll encourage participants to use the Discourse forum to connect with potential teammates.
 ### What are the prizes?
 There is a prize pool of 10 000 Euros worth of upskilling vouchers provided by thriveGEO.
-In addition to prizes, winning notebooks will be featured in the EOPF 101 book and showcased at the awards ceremony, giving you visibility within the Earth observation community.
+In addition to prizes, winning notebooks will be featured in the EOPF-101 book and showcased at the awards ceremony, giving you visibility within the Earth observation community.
 You will be given the chance to be a co-author of a publication on EOPF 101.
 ### Where can I find help?
 We'll be offering support through our dedicated Discourse forum, live online office hours, and guided co-working sessions.
 Stay tuned for more details on these support channels.